sictweb/web222/weeks/week01/README.md

 In this course we will be focused on the front-end, leaving back-end for subsequent courses.

 The modern web, and modern web browsers, are incredibly powerful.
-What was once possible only on native operating systems can now be done within browsers using only web technologies.
+What was once possible only on native operating systems can now be done within browsers using only web technologies (cf. [running Windows 2000](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/win2k.cfg&mem=192&graphic=1&w=1024&h=768) or [Doom 3](http://continuation-labs.com/d3wasm/) in a browser window!)

 The set of front-end technologies that make this possible, and are commonly referred to as the Web Platform, include: